learn-academy-2021-delta/week-2-assessment-sjproctor/interview-questions.md

 Research and define the following terms to the best of your ability.

-1. Class Inheritance:
+1. Class Inheritance: Creating parent/child class relationships

-2. React:
+2. React: JavaScript framework/library used to build dynamic UI/UX

-3. React state:
+3. React state: Object that determines how a component renders and behaves

-4. React lifecycle methods:
+4. React lifecycle methods: Built in React methods for React class components

-5. DOM:
+5. DOM: Document Object Model, visual representation of your code